slavabzb/slava.bz/_posts/2017-12-14-managing-tree-based-data-in-sql-using-async-python.markdown

 Let's define some technical properties of our system.
 We would use

 * async Python as a backend to handle many concurrent users,
-* PostgreSQL as a RDBMS to exploit its full text search,
+* PostgreSQL to exploit its full text search,
 * SQLAlchemy to construct SQL queries,
 * Swagger UI as a demonstration GUI for our API.